Traveling between Osaka and Kyoto is easier than ever. The two cities are well-connected and there are numerous ways of making the journey.

 JR Tokaido Shinkansen

 The Shinkansen service which runs from Shin-Osaka Station to Kyoto Station is the fastest way and it’s covered by the JR Pass.
 The bullet train time is only 15 minutes.
 If you don’t have a JR Pass, the Shinkansen price for this journey is 1,420 yen.
 The available train services between Shin-Osaka and Kyoto Station by the Tokaido Shinkansen are Nozomi, Hikari and Kodama.
 Keep in mind that Nozomi is not covered by JR Pass.

-There are Shinkansen departing from Shin-Osaka to Kyoto Station from 6:00 a.m to 08:01 p.m., one every 10 minutes approx. If only count those covered by JR Pass, one every 25 minutes approx.
+There are Shinkansen departing from Shin-Osaka to Kyoto Station from 6:00 a.m to 08:01 p.m., one every 10 minutes approx. If you only count those covered by JR Pass, there is one every 25 minutes approx.

 JR Kyoto line

 Although there are 16 stations along this line, only local trains stop at all of them.
 The Special Rapid is the fastest and most convenient service in this line since it only stops at Osaka, Shin-Osaka, Takatsuki and Kyoto.